 The great thing about regifting your Visa gift card is that it can be used to purchase just about anything.
 The recipient of the gift card will have plenty of purchase options at their fingertips, all the while decreasing the amount of cash you have to spend on their gift.

 9. Use Your Visa Gift Card to Pay Bills

 You could use your Visa gift card to pay bills.
 Many utility companies will allow you to pay your bill with a Visa gift card, processing it much like a credit card payment.
 You save money by reducing the amount of cash coming out of your checking account to pay bills.

 Use the money you save to invest, for a vacation, or for another financial goal.
 Check with the utility companies you have services through to find out if they’ll take your Visa number as payment for the bill you owe.

 10. Purchase Necessity Items With Your Visa Gift Card

 Another way to get money from your Visa gift card is to use it to purchase necessities you’d normally have to pay cash for – groceries, gas, medicines, personal items, and more.
 By using your Visa gift card to purchase them you can reduce the cash you pay out of pocket.

-For instance, if you spend $1,000 on groceries each month, and you have a $200 Visa gift card to help pay for groceries, your grocery bill now becomes $800 and you’ve got $200 extra in your pocket.
+For instance, if you spend $1,000 on groceries each month, and you have a $200 Visa gift card to help pay for groceries, your grocery bill now becomes $800 and you have an extra $200 in your pocket.